 Students may appeal a dismissal, suspension, or probation decision.
-The appeal shall state the reason why the student believes the dismissal, suspension, or probation decision was made in error.
+The school will only consider an appeal that is based on the ground that the school made an error in calculating the student's course grade.
+The student must demonstrate that due to a calculation error, the dismissal, suspension, or probation decision was incorrect.
+It is the student's burden to demonstrate that he/she scored 79.5% or better in the course and should not have been placed on Academic Warning, Academic Probation or dismissed from the program.
 The appeal must be in writing and received by the school within 3 business days of the student's receipt of notification of the decision to dismiss, suspend, or be placed on probation.
 Failure to file a written request within the specified time will constitute a waiver of the right for an appeal.